4/30/2025

 Jim Letty

-Well, it's a big commodity poultry program, a few million pounds of commodity program.
-So the biggest impact is on our reported volume growth.
-So we'll continue to kind of call it out because it has an impact on the overall reported volume growth but from a margin perspective, the biggest impact on year over year margin has been the fact that prices are six or seven percent higher than they were in the first quarter of 2024 and then product mix changes.
-So it was really just a combination of we sold a greater volume of higher dollar center of the plate products in cases versus last year and obviously when you have that kind of inflation, price inflation, you're going to give up some margin to manage the customer's expectations and still get the gross profit dollar growth that you need.
-And so we're very pleased with our center of plates contribution to that overall 7.9 percent year over year gross profit dollar growth.
-But I would say more importantly for our customers and for what we watch is sequential inflation.
-And so during the first quarter, really from the beginning of the year, other than a little bit of volatility in February, sequential pricing in both specialty and center of the plate has been within pretty tight ranges.
-I mean obviously chocolate and eggs have been a little bit all over the place and very volatile at very high price levels.
-But other than that, inflation really hasn't been a sequential problem in the first quarter.
-So it will impact the year over year reporting but really those are the two factors, just product mix and price changes versus last year.
+Well, you know, it's a big commodity poultry program, you know, a few million pounds of commodity program.
+So, you know, the biggest impact is on, you know, our reported volume growth.
+So we'll continue to kind of call it out. because it has an impact on the overall reported volume growth.
+But from a margin perspective, the biggest impact on year-over-year margin has been the fact that prices are 6% or 7% higher than they were in the first quarter of 2024, and then product mix changes.
+So it was really just a combination of we sold a greater volume of higher dollar center-of-the-plate products and cases versus last year.
+And obviously, when you have that kind of inflation, price inflation, you're going to give up some margin to manage the customer's expectations and still get the gross profit dollar growth that you need.
+And so we're very pleased with our center-of-the-plate's contribution to that overall 7.9% year-over-year growth. gross profit dollar growth.
+But I would say more importantly, you know, for our customers and for what we watch is sequential inflation.
+And so during the first quarter, really from the beginning of the year, other than, you know, a little bit of volatility in February, sequential pricing in both specialty and center of the plate has been within pretty tight ranges.
+I mean, obviously, you know, chocolate and eggs have been a little bit all over the place and, you know, very volatile at very high price levels.
+But other than that, um, inflation really hasn't been a sequential problem in the first quarter.
+So it'll impact the year over year reporting.
+Um, but, uh, really those are the two factors, just product mix and, uh, you know, price changes versus last year.

 speaker